MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Parameters
  `nIndex`
  Specifies the type of information to return.
-See [GetDeviceCaps](http://msdn.microsoft.com/library/windows/desktop/dd144877) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a list of values.
+See [GetDeviceCaps](http://msdn.microsoft.com/library/windows/desktop/dd144877) in the Windows SDK for a list of values.

 ### Return Value
  The value of the requested capability if the function is successful.